+'''

 Raises TooFew or TooMany

+'''

-By default, strict ends up evaluating to True, in which case we raise TooFew or TooMany if the number of rows returned isn't exactly one.
+By default, strict ends up evaluating to True, in which case we raise postgres.
+TooFew or postgres.
+TooMany if the number of rows returned isn't exactly one (both are subclasses of postgres.OutOfBounds).
 You can override this behavior per-call with the strict argument here, or globally by passing strict\one to the Postgres constructor.
 If you use both, the strict argument here wins.
+If you pass False for strict, then we return None if there are no results, and the first if there is more than one.